nadinezab/kc-house-prices-prediction/README.md

 * **Data**

-The dataset can be found in the file *"kc_house_data.csv"*, in this repository.
+The dataset can be found in the file *"kc_house_data.csv"* in the Data folder, in this repository.
 It was originally provided in the following [repository](https://github.com/learn-co-students/dsc-mod-2-project-v2-1-onl01-dtsc-pt-012120).

+* **Misc**

+We found a GEOJSON file with zip code borders, which was used as part of data exploration.
+It is included in the repository.

 * **Blog Post**